dustinpfister/jskey-crypt/README.md

 So then this project jskey-crypt has to do with JUST the crypto part of the project as I would like for asset files mainly the markdown source of a website I am working on to be encrypted.
 This is to help address concerns that I have with duplicate content, and theft of ip that I have not published yet that might be stored in a public repository.

+## Plan for 1.x+

+Originally the idea was for jskey-crypt to be packed with features, but now the plain is to keep things more minimal and channel many of the ideas for features into other projects such as jskey-walk and jskey-webview that can make use of this project if installed.
+In any case jskey-crypt should function well by itself, and even some of the current features might be removed.

 ## Install

 So I have not published this to npm, and I have no plans to do so.
 So the process of installing this involves cloning the project down and then installing with npm.